BarzinM/dynamip/README.md

 Dynamip uses Google Drive API to communicate IP values between devices.
 User needs to authorize the tool to connect to Google Drive.

 ## As of Now
-You can use the file `syncIPfile.py` to try Dynamip so far:
+You can use the file `main.py` to try Dynamip so far:

-	python3 syncIPfile.py
+	python3 main.py generate # to generate a sample data file python3 main.py upload # to upload the device info to cloud python3 main.py download # to download info of all devices python3 main.py echo # to echo all the informations availble on the disk from last download

 ## TODO